CSProDevelopment/docker-csweb/README.md

 ## Setup - dev

 * Edit the environment file dev/.env to set your own passwords for the MySQL database (DB_ROOT_PASSWORD and DB_PASSWORD)
-* Also in dev/.env modify CSWWEB_ROOT to point to the directory containing the CSWeb source code on your computer
+* Also in dev/.env modify CSWEB_ROOT to point to the directory containing the CSWeb source code on your computer
 * In a shell/command prompt enter the docker-csweb/dev directory and start docker compose:

 ```bash